playbenny/benny_manual/docs/blockipedia.md

 ### source.abl.crackle
 - wrapper for the abl.dsp.crackle oscillator. only available in max 9.

+### source.auto.drummer
+- Pattern based drum machine, with DR110 samples.
+Intentionally simple, intended as a quick source of drums as a writing aid.
+Possibly the greatest drum machine you'll ever encounter.
+Made by Luke Abbott.

 ### source.basic.osc
 - single oscillator. the shape control fades from sine through triangle saw rectangle square triangle and back to sine. accepts MIDI and CV, works in LFO and audio ranges. the 'initial pitch' slider sets the starting pitch, incoming midi overrides this but doesn't reset the slider.